Newmont Whale Trades Spotted - Benzinga

-Someone with a lot of money to spend has taken a bullish stance on Newmont NEM.
+A whale with a lot of money to spend has taken a noticeably bearish stance on Newmont.

+Looking at options history for Newmont NEM we detected 12 strange trades.

 What's The Price Target?